-The department consists of a team of five curriculum specialists, assisted by a very large team of peripatetic teachers.
-The Music Department is housed in purpose-built accommodation with dedicated space for practice and performance, as well as suites of networked computers and keyboards.
+The department consists of a team of four curriculum specialists, assisted by a very large team of peripatetic teachers.
+The Music Department is housed in purpose-built accommodation, with dedicated space for practice and performance, as well as suites of networked computers and keyboards.
 Music is a core element in the curriculum for all boys until the end of Year 8.
-Thereafter boys have the opportunity to take Music as an option at IGCSE, and A-level.
-In addition, more than 450 boys have instrumental tuition at school and sit Associated Board examinations, held three times a year in the Music School.
+Thereafter boys have the opportunity to take Music as an option at IGCSE and A-level.

+More than 400 boys have instrumental tuition at school, and sit Associated Board examinations, held on site three times a year.